-The Voice area will have two Studio Recitals toward the end of the semester, most likely in the late afternoon or evening during the last few weeks of classes.
-The dates and times will be determined as early as possible in the semester and shared with the students.
+The Voice area will have two Studio Recitals toward the end of the semester.
+The dates and times for Spring 12017 are: Friday, April 28 at 5pm and Saturday, April 29 at 5pm.
 It is expected that students will attend both recitals, although they are required to perform in only one.